vineetgupta0/gunicorn/docs/source/faq.rst

 The default Sync workers are designed to run behind Nginx which only uses HTTP/1.0 with its upstream servers.
-If you want to deploy Gunicorn to handle unbuffered requests (ie, serving requests directly from the internet) you should use one of the async workers.
+If you want to deploy Gunicorn to handle unbuffered requests (ie, serving  directly from the internet) you should use one of the async workers.

 .. _Hey: https://github.com/rakyll/hey